All Episodes

 Now, here again, Art Bell.

-You are listening to what I consider to be a historic interview with Al Bielik, now 70
+You are listening to what I consider to be a historic interview with Al Bielick, now 70 years of age, and one of the last survivors of the Philadelphia experiment, that experiment to make a ship invisible.

-In the first hour, we have traced, technically and carefully, the origins of this experiment, its genesis, the electronic detail behind this experiment, from the lab to a ship, And now we're going to talk about the USS Eldridge in a moment.
+In the first hour, we have traced, technically and carefully, the origins of this experiment, its genesis, the electronic detail behind this experiment from the lab to a ship.

-Just a very quick note, we've got something so hot it's burning on the webpage.
+We've got something so hot, it's burning on the webpage.

-It's a photograph grabbed from a six minute piece of footage smuggled out of Area 51 and delivered to me by Sean David Morton, who will be with us in an hour.
+It's a photograph grabbed from a six-minute piece of footage smuggled out of Area 51 and delivered to me by Sean David Morton, who will be with us in an hour.

-It's a picture of an alien being interrogated by a U.S.
+It's a picture of an alien being interrogated by a U.S. general.

 We'll tell you the entire story in an hour.

-In the meantime, get up there if you want to see this photograph, which is copyrighted and may not be reproduced in any way, and is only on our webpage with exclusive permission from Rocket Video, arranged by Sean Morton.
+In the meantime, get up there if you want to see this photograph, which is copyrighted and may not be reproduced in any way, and is only on our webpage with exclusive permission from Rocket Video arranged by Sean Morton.

 Nobody else has been able to get their hands on this, so you're seeing something for the first time ever.

-It's on the website now.
+It's on the website now at www.artbell.com.

-Alright, the genesis of the experiment with Einstein, with Tesla, with an entire group of people in the lab using electric, magnetic, and gravitic fields, the beginning of the experiment, a partial success, then the addition of an RF field, On a smaller ship, invisibility was achieved in 1940.
+All right, the genesis of the experiment with Einstein, with Tesla, with an entire group of people in the lab using electric, magnetic, and gravitic fields.

-Al, so welcome back, Al, from Atlanta, Georgia.
+Al, so welcome back, Al from Atlanta, Georgia.

 So there you were, and getting ready to perform and loading up all this equipment on the Eldridge.